Advertisement

 Frankenstein by Mary Shelley as a Gothic Novel

 In Frankenstein, much of the action takes place at night time and in secretive circumstances.
-Victor Frankenstein, the main character, behaves strangely and seems controlled or oppressed by something, either his own ambitions or societal expectations, throughout the novel.
-While he asserts love for Elizabeth, the relationship between Elizabeth and Victor has an incestuous attitude as they grew up together like siblings.
+The novel also suspects that Victor’s weird behavior may be deep-rooted in subjugation.
+While he asserts love for Elizabeth, the relationship between Elizabeth and Victor has an incestuous attitude since they grew up together as a family member.
+He also seems diffident to marry her and is gripped instead on his friend Henry.

 How is Frankenstein by Mary Shelley a Gothic Novel?